mitre/inspec_training_courses/InSpec-Developer-Course/README.md

   end
 end
 ```
 ## 12.3.
-Completed RHEL6 Profile for Reference
+Getting Started on the RHEL6 baseline

 __Suggested Controls to start on:__
 - V-38444